Bulldog-Computer-Club/Bulldog-Computer-Club.github.io/docs/ccc/what-is-ccc.md

 The big 3 languages that are permitted on the CCC are **Python 3**, **Java 8**, and **C++ 14**.

 If you know none of the languages on the list but still wish to participate, it would be prudent to begin learning the basics of programming in any of them.
 For the most part, knowledge of advanced language features has never been required and rarely results in a huge advantage.
 In most cases, a basic knowledge of syntax and standard library usage is all that is needed.
+The thinking and implementing part is more important comparing to understand how to use a language.

 ### What language _should_ I use?

 If you know two or more of the aforementioned languages, you should prefer using **C++ 14**, then **Java 8**, and finally **Python 3**.
 The main reason for this is performance.
 Being an AOT (ahead-of-time) compiled language, C++ is by far the fastest language of the 3, typically being several times faster than Java, which can itself be several _hundred_ times faster than Python (an interpreted language).

 To my knowledge, it is always possible to write AC solutions in C++.
 This guarantee does not hold for Java or Python.
 Thus, if you have the choice (or time), you should prefer to use C++.
+If you are doing both Junior and Senior challenges, try to something like Python for easier questions.
+The simpler syntax could save you some time!

 ## How can the content posted here help me?